mentalmove/ShuntingYard/README.md

 linearly growing costs.
 Therefore, for longer terms (where the base costs do not have to be taken into consideration), execution will benefit of transforming traditionally written terms into _Reverse Polish Notation_.

+&nbsp;

+# Shunting Yard Algorithm

+The algorithm needs two collections of elements, each realised as _stack_.
+The word 'stack' has nothing to do with memory storage here - it just defines the promise to access only the last element.
+Stacks allow two operations:
+- **push** appends a new element to the stack
+-  **pop** removes the last element and provides it

+The collections shall be name OUTPUT and OPERATORS;
+the former is a very simple stack because it only will use _push_ and never _pop_.
+It is unimportant if the collections are implemented as arrays or lists.